cladmi/lubuntu_live_cd/README.md

 Create Custom liveCD
 ====================

+Date: 2012-11-19

 This are the scripts used to create a live cd for the SensLab platform.

 Githubers interest is the content of the scripts and the problems I got and how they got solved.
+The scripts will likely not be maintained in the future.

 Creating a customized livecd
 ----------------------------